andwzn/telegram-chat-clustering/README.md

 # Telegram Chat Clustering

+This project explores novel approaches to clustering Telegram chats by evaluating various features derived from message references.

 ## Directory Structure

 The project is organized into the following directories:

-- `data`: Contains the datasets used for the analysis.
+- `data`: Contains the datasets used for the analysis (e.g., auxiliary data, CSV files, preprocessed data, and models).

+    - `auxiliary`: Contains auxiliary data
+    - `csv`: Contains the raw and cleaned data as csv files.
+    - `dbs`: Contains the data in a sqlite db (if provided).
+    - `models`: Contains models used in the experiment.
+    - `preprocessed`: Contains preprocessed data used for feature engineering and clustering.

-- `results`: Stores the outputs and results of the analysis.
+- `results`: Stores outputs and results of the analysis.
+    - `base_embeddings`: Contains keywords, representative texts, visualizations, and the topic model created by applying BERTopic to chat representations generated from aggregated message embeddings.
+    - `filtered_embeddings`: Contains keywords, representative texts, visualizations, and the topic model created by applying BERTopic to chat representations generated from aggregated message embeddings, with original/forwarded pairs removed.

+    - `log_combined_structural_embeddings`: Contains keywords, representative texts, visualizations, and the topic model created by applying BERTopic to chat representations generated from aggregated message embeddings and structural embeddings normalized with the log function.
+    - `onehot_combined_structural_embeddings`: Contains keywords, representative texts, visualizations, and the topic model created by applying BERTopic to chat representations generated from aggregated message embeddings and structural embeddings encoded with one-hot encoding.
+    - `combined_structural_embeddings`: Contains keywords, representative texts, visualizations, and the topic model created by applying BERTopic to chat representations generated from aggregated message embeddings and structural embeddings that produced favorable results in pretrials.

+    - `log_structural_embeddings`: Contains keywords, representative texts, visualizations, and the topic model created by applying BERTopic to chat representations generated from structural embeddings normalized with the log function.
+    - `onehot_structural_embeddings`: Contains keywords, representative texts, visualizations, and the topic model created by applying BERTopic to chat representations generated from structural embeddings encoded with one-hot encoding.
+    - `structural_embeddings`: Contains keywords, representative texts, visualizations, and the topic model created by applying BERTopic to chat representations generated from structural embeddings that produced favorable results in pretrials.

+    - `webpreview_embeddings`: Contains keywords, representative texts, visualizations, and the topic model created by applying BERTopic to chat representations generated from aggregated web preview embeddings.
+    - `combined_webpreview_embeddings`: Contains keywords, representative texts, visualizations, and the topic model created by applying BERTopic to chat representations generated from combined message and web preview embeddings.

+    - `comparison`: Contains evaluation metrics and visualizations for all clusterings.

-- `notebook`: Includes Jupyter notebooks for different parts of the analysis.
+- `notebook`: Includes jupyter notebooks for different steps of the project.

-- `util`: Holds additional scripts used in the project.
+- `util`: Holds scripts used in the project.

 ## Experiment Structure